pulibrary/bibdata/docs/indexing.md

 The Catalog index is currently on a solrcloud cluster with 2 shards and a replication factor of 3.
 The solr machines (lib-solr-prod4, lib-solr-prod5, and lib-solr-prod6) are behind the load balancer and applications should access them via http://lib-solr8-prod.princeton.edu:8983 .

-The collections `catalog-producion1` and `catalog-production2` are swapped as needed and should be accessed via the aliases `catalog-production` and `catalog-reindex`
+The collections `catalog-producion1` and `catalog-production2` are swapped as needed and should be accessed via the aliases `catalog-production` and `catalog-rebuild`

 The staging catalog uses http://lib-solr8-staging.princeton.edu:8983/solr/catalog-staging